RangerTJ/windows-game-controller-toggle/README.md

 Development Notes
 -----------------
--Current Priority Issue: Controllers that are described as "HID-compliant game controller" will be disabled too (which is currently happening to my own blutooth X-Box One Controller).
+-Current Priority Issue: ALL Controllers that are described as "HID-compliant game controller" will be disabled (currently happening to my own blutooth X-Box One Controller).
 To get around this will require profiles/flags and commands to enable/disable only specific devices, which I'd like to implement next.
 Oddly, disabling the blutooth-connected X-Box controller didn't disable it right away (recieved a message about requiring a restart before it would take effect).
 Current work-around is to just not turn on any blutooth controllers until after flight sticks are disabled, so they don't get caught in the crossfire.

 -Tested by myself on Windows 10 only